mssgug/IoT-Hackathon-2018/README.md

 # IoT-Hackathon-2018

-Repository for code related to IoT Hackathon Singapore on 30 June 2018
+Repository for code related to IoT Hackathon Singapore on 30 June 2018.
+Repo is hosted at `https://github.com/mssgug/IoT-Hackathon-2018`

-## Clone the repository
+## Clone the repository using terminal

 `git clone https://github.com/mssgug/IoT-Hackathon-2018.git`